charlymr/IRLPDFScanContent/Sources/IRLPDFScanContent/IRLPDFScanContent.docc/About.md

 ## Overview

 Of course, like any open source project, feel free to fork and modify this code.
 Pull requests are more than welcome!
 That is the core of Open source projects!
+You take and give back!

-- Warning: Please do not create an issue without first trying to solve it and respect the free time I put on this.
+- Warning: Please do not create an issue without first trying to solve it and respect the free time I & fellow contributors put on this.
 I tend to really dislike when I am ordered to fix an issue while the source code is all available & documented.
 If you need a solution with support & warranties, please check with a vendor not on Github for open source projects.

 ### MIT License